A number of organizations and attractions in Metro Vancouver offer Spring Break camps for children and teenagers during the school holidays in March.

 Spring Break Camps for Kids in Vancouver and the Lower Mainland

-Attractions that offer Spring Break camps for kids most years include WildPlay Element Park and Timberline Ranch in Maple Ridge, the BC Sports Hall of Fame in Vancouver, Fantasy Farms in Chilliwack, and Place des Arts in Coquitlam.
+Attractions that offer Spring Break camps for kids most years include Timberline Ranch in Maple Ridge, Fantasy Farms in Chilliwack, Presentation House Theatre in North Vancouver, the Vancouver Maritime Museum in Vancouver, and Place des Arts in Coquitlam.
 There are also special activities at Britannia Mine Museum near Squamish, as well as events at other places too.

 The designed age ranges for Spring Break camps vary, but generally they’re geared towards children either in elementary school or the beginning of high school.
 Keep reading below for details about each of the various camps.